…by Jonas E. Alexis and Vladislav Krasnov

 Alexis: I remember that one of the battle cries of Soviet dissidents was the demand for glasnost, meaning giving “voice” (glas) to any subject on which Soviet leaders put a taboo.

 Krasnov: Exactly so.
-That’s why while writing my book, Russia Beyond Communism: A Chronicle of National Rebirth, I tried to give a voice, an opportunity to speak to every brave and cogent Soviet intellectual or expat dissident who, not being satisfied with Gorbachev’s schemes to save Communism, called for a Russian future BEYOND Communism, a future which could not be gained unless Russia recovered its thousand years deep national roots, including its Christianity.
+That’s why while writing my book, Russia Beyond Communism: A Chronicle of National Rebirth, I tried to give a voice, an opportunity to speak to every brave and cogent Soviet intellectual or ex-pat dissident who, not being satisfied with Gorbachev’s schemes to save Communism, called for a Russian future BEYOND Communism, a future which could not be gained unless Russia recovered its thousand years deep national roots, including its Christianity.

 In fact, I was not so much an author but rather a conductor of a polyphonic choir against the endless monotonous Communist tune.
 Solzhenitsyn was one of those voices, but his main influence was that I consciously translated his literary strategy into Russia’s spiritual quest for a future BEYOND Communism.

 I noticed that you have a whole string of questions, all of which focus on the ethical imperative to tell the truth.
-Am I right to assume that your educational background influenced you, first, to question the secular predominance in the US educational system and, second, made your views more compatible with Solzhenitsyn’s and Russia’s renewed Christianity?
+Am I right to assume that your educational background influenced you, first, to question the secular predominance in the US educational system and, second, to make your views more compatible with Solzhenitsyn’s and Russia’s renewed Christianity?

 Alexis: Very good question, but there is no way to delve into all the details here.
 Let me be brief.
 I have always been interested in metaphysical issues.
 That’s how I got to study mathematics and philosophy.
-My first major was psychology, but I switched it very quickly because I disagreed with some of the fundamental principles I was learning about Freud, Jung, Adler, Maslow, Fromm, Rogers and others.
+My first major was psychology, but I switched it very quickly because I disagreed with some of the fundamental principles I was learning from Freud, Jung, Adler, Maslow, Fromm, Rogers, and others.
 I came to realize that modern psychology wasn’t as rigorous as I once believed in high school and some of it is just common knowledge.

 I remember I went to one of my professors to talk about some of my issues because they were really important to me, and I could not get a satisfying answer at all.
 So, I dropped out of psychology within one semester.
 That was back in 1999, and I knew next to nothing of revolutionary movements during that time.

-I was OK in math and science in high school, so I quickly changed major.
+I was OK in math and science in high school, so I quickly changed my major.
 I got interested in history right after I realized that practical reason cannot really be understood without a historical context and background.

 To make a long story short, I quickly discovered that no philosophical, political or intellectual project can make sense without what Immanuel Kant called practical reason (categorical imperative), and practical reason cannot really exist without metaphysical Logos.